jvegar/parkealo/docs/MVP_ROADMAP.md

-# MVP Implementation Roadmap - ParkShare Platform
+# MVP Implementation Roadmap - Parkealo Platform

 ## Overview

-This roadmap outlines the phased development approach for building the ParkShare platform, from MVP to full-scale product.
+This roadmap outlines the phased development approach for building the Parkealo platform, from MVP to full-scale product.
 The roadmap follows agile development principles with iterative releases and continuous feedback integration.

 ## Development Methodology